faustoFF/laravel-contextify/README.md

 You can define independent sets of Context Providers for logs and notifications.

 The context data returned by each provider is shared between logs and notifications.
-If a provider appears in both lists, the same provided context data will be used both in log record and notification.
+If a provider appears in both sets, the same provided context data will be used both in log record and notification.

 Inside the `config/contextify.php` configuration file you can define: